skramm/homog2d/docs/homog2d_manual.md

 #### Comparison of Polyline objects

-Polyline objects can be compared, however, the behavior differs whether it is closed or not.
+Polyline objects can be compared, however the behavior differs whether it is closed or not.
 Consider these two sets of points:
 ```
 (1,1)--(3,4)--(1,3)